JamesMungai254/JamesMungai254/README.md

-- 👋 Hi, I’m @JamesMungai254
+- 👋 Hi, I’m James Mungai

--  💞️ I’m looking to collaborate on Database administration, Data Analysis,Machine Learning,  and AI Projects
--
+-  💞️ Am currently pursuing Data Science Student and a junior software developer

 - 📫 You can reach me through my Email mungaijames6303@gmail.com

 <!---
 JamesMungai254/JamesMungai254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->